-Becoming a foster parent is a big decision; the first few weeks can feel like a whirlwind of emotions and experiences.
-If you’re about to welcome your first foster child or are in the early days of fostering, here’s what you might expect and some advice to help you navigate this journey.
+Being a new foster parent is a whirlwind of emotions and experiences, especially in the first few weeks.
+If you’re getting ready to welcome your first foster child, here’s what to expect and some advice to help you navigate your new life as a new foster parent.

-• Meeting the Child: Whether you’ve met them beforehand or are meeting for the first time, the initial introduction can be emotional.
-Focus on making them feel welcome with a warm smile, a tour of the house, and maybe a small welcome gift like a cuddly toy or book.
+• Meeting the Child: Whether you’ve met them beforehand or are meeting for the first time, the introduction can be emotional.
+Focus on making them feel welcome.
+Give them a tour of the house, and maybe a small welcome gift like a cuddly toy or book.

 • Immediate Needs: Many children arrive with very few belongings, so ensure they have essentials like clothes, toiletries, and a comfortable place to sleep.